Pet Information

 Cats are vaccinated against Cat 'Flu, Enteritis and Feline Leukaemia Virus.
 Kittens are vaccinated usually at 9 and 12 weeks and boosters are also given annually for Feline Leukaemia Virus and up to every three years for 'Flu and Enteritis

 Rabbits are vaccinated against Myxomatosis and Viral Haemorrhagic Disease 1&2.
 Rabbits can be vaccinated from 6 weeks onwards.
-Boosters are given annually or 6 monthly for VHD 2 vaccine.
+Boosters are given annually.

 A full clinical examination of your pet is also performed at each vaccination appointment.
 Any health concerns can also be discussed.